Axway-API-Management-Plus/dynatrace-apim-oneagent/README.md

 This artefact tested with following versions:

-- V7.7 November 2022 release and above
+- V7.7 November 2022 release and above use main brach
+- V7.7 November 2021 release use Nov2021 branch

 ## Compile/Build